 Wendy Wegman, MA Ed

-Tourette Association of America Education Specialist, Chair
+Tourette Association of America Education Specialist, Co-Chair of the Education Advisory Board

 Wendy Wegman is an Education Specialist for the Tourette Association of America.
 In this role, Wendy provides knowledge, awareness and understanding of Tourette syndrome by speaking with parents and school personnel around the country to help best meet the needs of students with Tourette syndrome.
 Additionally, she presents nationally at school districts and education conferences.
 Prior to joining the Association, Wendy was a classroom teacher for over twenty years.
 Her passion and love for serving the TS community stem from her son’s personal challenges and successes with Tourette syndrome.
 Wendy has a BA and an MA in Education from Mills College

-Amanda Coffman, MS
+Amanda Coffman, MSEd

 Kathleen Giordano, BS